Penguin Books: Pearson takeover

-By the end of the 1960s Penguin was in financial trouble, and several proposals were made for a new operating structure.
-These included ownership by a consortium of universities, or joint ownership by the Cambridge University Press and Oxford University Press, but none of them came to anything.
+By the end of the 1960s Penguin was in financial trouble and several proposals were made for a new operating structure.
+These included ownership by a consortium of universities or joint ownership by the Cambridge University Press and Oxford University Press but none of them came to anything.
 Sir Allen Lane died on 7 July 1970, and six weeks later, Penguin was acquired by Pearson PLC on 21 August 1970.
 A new emphasis on profitability emerged and, with the departure of Facetti in 1972, the defining era of Penguin book design came to an end.
 Penguin merged with long-established U.S. publisher Viking Press in 1975.

 The first Penguin Bookshop opened in Covent Garden in 1980.
 In 1985, Penguin purchased British hardback publisher Michael Joseph and in 1986, Hamish Hamilton.
 After these acquisitions, Penguin moved its offices to central London (27 Wrights Lane, W8 5TZ).
 Thus 'Harmondsworth' disappeared as the place of publication after half a century.
 (The warehouse at Harmondsworth remained in operation until 2004.)

-Also in 1986, Penguin purchased American publisher New American Library (NAL) and its hard-cover affiliate E. P. Dutton.
+Penguin purchased American publisher New American Library (NAL) and its hard-cover affiliate E. P. Dutton also in 1986.
 New American Library had originally been Penguin U.S.A. and had been spun off in 1948 because of the high complexity of import and export regulations.
-Penguin repurchased it in order to extend its reach into the US market, and NAL saw the move as a way to gain a hold in international markets.
+Penguin repurchased it to extend its reach into the US market, and NAL saw the move as a way to gain a hold in international markets.

 Penguin published Deborah Lipstadt's book Denying the Holocaust, which accused David Irving of Holocaust denial.
-Irving sued Lipstadt and Penguin for libel in 1998 but lost in a much publicised court case.
-Other titles published by Penguin which gained media attention, and controversy, include Massacre by Siné, Spycatcher, which was suppressed in the UK by the government for a time, and The Satanic Verses, leading to its author Salman Rushdie having to go into hiding for some years after Ayatollah Khomeini of Iran issued a Fatwā, an edict amounting to a sentence of death against him.
+Irving sued Lipstadt and Penguin for libel in 1998 but lost in the much publicised Irving v Penguin Books and Lipstadt.
+Other titles published by Penguin which gained media attention, and controversy, include Massacre by Siné, Spycatcher, which was suppressed in the UK by the government for a time and The Satanic Verses, leading to its author Salman Rushdie having to go into hiding for some years after Ayatollah Khomeini of Iran issued a Fatwā, an edict amounting to a sentence of death against him.

-In 2006, Penguin attempted to involve the public in collaboratively writing a novel on a wiki platform.
+In 2006, Penguin tried to involve the public in collaboratively writing a novel on a wiki platform.
 They named this project A Million Penguins.
 On 7 March 2007, the Penguin Books UK blog announced that the project had come to an end.

 In 2014, the Penguin Hotline was created by Madeline McIntosh.
-An orange commemorative plaque was unveiled at Exeter train station in May 2017 to mark Lane's significant contribution to the publishing industry.
+An orange commemorative plaque was unveiled at Exeter railway station in May 2017 to mark Lane's significant contribution to the publishing industry.